MicrosoftDocs/win32/desktop-src/Tapi/line-monitordigits.md

 ---
-Description: The TAPI LINE\_MONITORDIGITS message is sent when a digit is detected.
+description: The TAPI LINE\_MONITORDIGITS message is sent when a digit is detected.
 The sending of this message is controlled with the lineMonitorDigits function. ms.assetid: 1c1a729c-a6bb-4432-9617-4a892c76cb8d
 title: LINE_MONITORDIGITS message (Tapi.h)
 ms.topic: reference